WalckR/EcoInf2025/README.md

 !!
 Please note: figures 1, 2, 3 and 4 of the article are not provided here because generated mannually using ESRI ArcGIS Pro and Microsoft PowerPoint.

 # Data:

 1- CO2_Plots_L93: shapefile (ESRI) to locate places were CO2 flux measurments were made.
 SCR is EPSG:2154 (Lambert 93)

 2- Spectral_Quadrats_L93: shapefile (ESRI) to locate places were image reflectance were averaged next to CO2 plots.
 SCR is EPSG:2154 (Lambert 93)

-3- UAV_signature_XXXX: csv file containing reflectance data
+3- FIELD_XXXX: csv files containing CO2 flux data.
+Needed for STEP01_Fig5.ipynb

-4- FIELD_FLUX.xlsx: xlsx file containing CO2 flux data
+4- UAV_signature_XXXX: csv files containing reflectance data.
+Needed for STEP02_Fig6.ipynb

-5- Dataset: csv file containing flux and reflectance data
+5- Dataset: csv and xsl files containing all flux and reflectance data

-6- Dataset_with_indices: csv file containing flux, reflectance data and vegetation indices
+6- Dataset_with_indices: csv file containing flux, reflectance data and vegetation indices.
+Produced by STEP03_Fig7.ipynb and needed for STEP04_Modelling.ipynb, STEP05_FeatureImportance.ipynb and STEP06_Fig8.ipynb

 # Drone images: